 - The GOA-UVA has been Group of excellence of the Castilla y Leon region (JCyL) since the first call in 2005, obtaining this recognisement also in 2008.
 It arises from the long experience in atmospheric and radiation studies, the application of different optical methods and the modelling in the UV, visible and IR ranges, together with the large activity in aerosol research.
 Since 2015 this recognition is denoted as Consolidated Research Unit (“Unidad de Investigación Consolidada”) by Junta de Castilla y León.

 - In a common effort with most of the Spanish groups working in aerosol research, GOA-UVA has led the initiative to create and develop the RIMA-AERONET network, currently managed by GOA-UVa.
 Our group is in charge of the GOA calibration facility.
 This infrastructure is part of the AERONET-Europe Central Facility, partially funded by the European Union within ACTRIS and ACTRIS-2 projects.
-It belongs to the ACTRIS Research Infrastructure, included in 2016 in the ESFRI Roadmap.
-With the support of NASA GSFC and the Laboratory of Atmospheric Optics, University of Lille (LOA, Lille) as a partner in Europe, our group works actively in the development and operation of AERONET.
+It belongs to the ACTRIS Research Infrastructure, included since 2016 in the ESFRI Roadmap.
+Together with Izaña Atmospheric Researc Center (AEMET) we form a Joint Research Unit that hosts two key ACTRIS facilities for photometer calibration in Europe.
+With the support of NASA GSFC and the Laboratory of Atmospheric Optics, University of Lille (LOA, Lille) as a partner in Europe, our group works actively in the development and operation of AERONET and the ACTRIS Center for Aerosol Remote Sensing (CARS).

 - The GOA-UVa began in 2002 the study of aerosols in the Arctic and sub-Arctic of Northern Europe through the station ALOMAR (Arctic Lidar Observatory for Middle Atmosphere Research) within the ARI Programme and eARI (enhanced Access to Research Infrastructures) of the EU.
 ALOMAR is located in Andenes (Norway), above the Arctic Circle.
 The station joined AERONET as a collaborative effort between the Andøya Space Center (formerly Andøya ROCKET RANGE) and GOA.UVa.
 As a complement to the study of aerosols in the northern part of Europe, it has also been included in AERONET the Birkenes site (southern Norway), belonging to NILU (Norsk Institutt for Luftforskning, Norwegian Institute for Air Research) , one of the first EMEP stations.